The Adventures of Super Mario Bros. 3: Format

 The Adventures of Super Mario Bros.
 3 focuses on Mario, Luigi, Toad, and Princess Toadstool, who reside in the Mushroom World.
 Most of the episodes revolve around the four characters' efforts to prevent the attacks made by King Koopa and the Koopalings to take over Princess Toadstool's Mushroom Kingdom.

 Like The Super Mario Bros.
-Super Show!, the show was produced by DIC Animation City, with the overseas animation being done at the South Korean studio Sei Young Animation Co., Ltd., although the show was co-produced by Italian studio Reteitalia S.P.A.
+Super Show!, the show was produced by DIC Animation City, with the overseas animation being done at the South Korean studio Sei Young Animation Co., Ltd., although the show was co-produced by Italian studio Reteitalia S.p.A.

 Since the show was based on Super Mario Bros.
 3, the enemies and power-ups were also seen in the show.
 In addition to being more faithful to Mario gameplay, the series was given an established sense of continuity, something that the previous series lacked.
 Many episodes are set on Earth (consistently referred to as "The Real World" by the characters) and are set in locations such as Brooklyn, London, Paris, Venice, New York City, Cape Canaveral, Miami, Los Angeles, and Washington, D.C.
 One episode titled "7 Continents for 7 Koopas" is about the Koopalings invading each of the seven continents.

 This cartoon was originally shown in the hour-long Captain N and The Adventures of Super Mario Bros.
 3 programming block along with the second season of Captain N: The Game Master on NBC, whose format involved having two Mario Bros. episodes with a full-length Captain N episode sandwiched in-between.
 All further airings of the series separated it from Captain N when Weekend Today aired in 1992.
-Also that year, it was included in Rysher Entertainment's Captain N and the Video Game Masters syndication package.
+Also that year, it was included in Rysher Entertainment's Captain N & The Video Game Masters syndication package.